-According to the National Highway Traffic Safety Administration, 134 people die in school-vehicle-related crashes each year.
-It is important to know what steps to take if your child is injured in an accident, in order to get compensation and medical care your child deserves.
-Here are the steps you can take if your child was injured in a school bus accident.
+It is important to know what steps to take if your child was injured in an accident to get the compensation and medical care they deserve.
+Here are the steps you can take if your child was injured in a school bus accident:

 - Changes in mood or behavior

 Make Sure You Document Your Child’s Injury and Recovery

 Keep a record of your child’s injuries as well as the steps being taken for their recovery.
 This should be done regardless of whether the injuries were minor, such as a bruise or scrape, or major, such as broken bones or a concussion.
 Doing this can help show the damage that your child sustained and ensure that you get the compensation they deserve.